circle-questionWhat is a Component?

-A component is a single item that can be added to a page in the Elements app.
-Each component lives in its own folder within the pack and follows a clear structure.
-This guide lays out how each component should be organized, what files it requires, and how each part functions together.
+A component is a self-contained, reusable building block that can be added to a page in the Elements app.
+It encapsulates its own layout (templates), configuration options (properties), and logic (hooks).
+Each component lives in its own folder within an Element Pack and follows a strictly defined structure.

 Folder Structure Overview

 Each component is self-contained: all templates, assets, and logic should live within a single folder.
-You should use a reverse domain name as the component directory name.
+You should use a reverse domain name (e.g., com.companyname.componentname) as the component directory name.

 components/